hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 up into 5 volumes.
 Volume 3 covers *Elasticity & Fluid Dynamics*.
 However, the chapters make reference to earlier ones (relativity and statistical physics) and future ones (plasma physics) so I advise consuming the content from the original single-volume version.

+Though I enjoyed reading the fluid dynamics chapters in general, a few points of contention could be made.
+Their treatment of Stokes' creeping flow problem (Sec.
+14.3.2) seems particularly baroque.
+Perhaps their approach is meant, as they write, to make contact with "some general ideas that ought to be familiar from other areas of physics."
+Students should be advised to consult a more conventional text in parallel.

+Another complaint is detailed on a [companion page](DbyDt.md).

 Further comments on *Modern Classical Physics* are forthcoming.

 ### Steven Weinberg